Calibrating your kiln

 CONE OFFSET - GENESIS

-Creating CONE OFFSETS - DYNATROL
+CONE OFFSET - DYNATROL

 1. Tune your kiln using the Thermocouple Offset for your most critical firing (typically glaze firings).